ksu-is/KSU-Football-Scores/README.md

 Each of these aspects will lend themselves to the final product of the processes of our application.

 ## Road Map
-### Upcoming Tasks for Each Team Member:
+### Upcoming Tasks for Each Team Member: Logan
-Horace

 [X] Set up README
-[X] Find at least 1 related repository & add to our project [ ] Test existing repositories for accuracy, relevancy, and functionality [ ] Make edits to new repositories
+[X] Find at least 1 related repository & add to our project [X] Test existing repositories for accuracy, relevancy, and functionality [X] Make edits to new repositories
 [ ] Report any issues encountered, progress made
-[ ] Develop at least half a page of code writing/edits in personal repository
+[ ] Develop at least half a page of code writing/edits in personal repository [ ] Learn more about how to import data from Beautiful Soup

 Add new tasks to the Road Map as needed*